Last updated: August 22, 2022

 The first section of this walking track is the Bobbin Head mangrove boardwalk that swirls its way through saltwater mangroves as part of Cockle Creek.

-The track then continues all the way to North Wahroonga through thriving bushland with a large waterhole as one of the highlights.
+The track then continues all the way to North Wahroonga through a section of thriving bushland with a large waterhole as one of the highlights.

 The Gibberagong walking track is perfect for adventurous bushwalkers that enjoy bird-watching and wildlife-spotting.